cetusk/MortonGPCC/README.md

 ## 0. Prerequisite
 ### 0.1.
 Environment
 - Python3
-- Ubuntu 20.04 LTS ( may be worked in other OS )
+- Ubuntu 20.04 LTS ( may be worked on other OS )

 ### 0.2.
 Dependencies